Anastacio Caedo: Career

 Caedo's career as a sculptor began in the year 1925 when he worked with Guillermo E. Tolentino's atelier as student-assistant and protégé.
 He assisted Tolentino in creating most of his landmark commissions like: the UP Oblation; the Bonifacio Monument in Caloocan; the Rizal Monument in front of the Rizal Provincial Capitol; and the Shaw Monument at Shaw Boulevard in Mandaluyong to name a few.

 He graduated in 1932 from the UP College of Fine Arts.

 The U.P.
 Oblation statue was actually modeled after the physique of Caedo because of his lean and muscular body (he was an amateur bodybuilder).
 Tolentino later relegated the task of building the other Oblation figures in U.P.
 Baguio and Manila to Caedo.
+That's not all, though.
+UP Professor Emeritus Grace Javier Alfonso, a former student of his, acknowledged that she recalled his instructing her to remember that he served as the model for the UP Oblation.

 After World War II, Caedo was able to establish himself as a sculptor on the commissions from the Jesuits.
 He executed at least eight major works for the Jesuits.
 He was also commissioned to build the MacArthur Landing site in Palo, Leyte, as well as other monuments of Philippine national heroes.

 Caedo was known for injecting vitality and breathing life into his sculptures, which became the hallmarks of his style.
 He was also commissioned to build the monuments of Bonifacio in Balintawak, Rizal in Germany, Juan Luna in Madrid, Apolinario Mabini in Manila, and Chief Kipua in Guam.
 He ultimately became known as a monument builder, and he built more monuments around the world than any other Filipino sculptor.
 For his lifelike bust of Rizal and his numerous monuments on Rizal, he was conferred the title "Knight Grand Commander" by the Order of the Knights of Rizal.

 In 1951, he became a faculty member of the UP School of Fine Arts where he served for 20 years.
 He was appointed as Head of the Sculpture division of UP Fine Arts from 1957 to the early 1980s.
 His students and apprentices included Eduardo Castrillo, Abdul Mari Imao, and Ross Arcilla.
 Caedo's son, Florante Caedo, also learned sculpture from him, and became a noted sculptor in his own right.

 Professor Caedo is also known as a meticulous portrait sculptor.
 His clients included Presidents Aguinaldo, Quezon, Osmeña, Quirino, Aquino, and Marcos.
 He also created several portrait busts of famous movie stars, politicians, and businessmen.